eclipse-dataplane-core/dataplane-sdk-net/README.md

 - install the project's NuGet feed `https://nuget.pkg.github.com/metaform/index.json` (
   see [details](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry))
-- `dotnet add package Sdk.Api --version 0.0.1-alpha` for the API extensions s
+- `dotnet add package DataPlane.DataPlane.Sdk.Api --version 0.0.1-alpha2` for the API extensions s
-- `dotnet add package Sdk.Core --version 0.0.1-alpha` for the SDK core, can be omitted if `Sdk.Api` is used
+- `dotnet add package DataPlane.Sdk.Core --version 0.0.1-alpha2` for the SDK core, can be omitted if `DataPlane.Sdk.Api` is used

-Note that while the `Sdk.Api` package is not strictly required, it handles all incoming DPS API communication, so it should only be omitted if a custom API implementation is used.
+Note that while the `DataPlane.Sdk.Api` package is not strictly required, it handles all incoming DPS API communication, so it should only be omitted if a custom API implementation is used.
 See [this chapter](#3-usage-core-only) for details.

 > The SDK is currently hosted on GitHub's NuGet feed, which requires authorization!

 ## 2. Usage (with API)

 This is what most SDK users will want.
-The `Sdk.Api` package adds web controllers to the app that handle incoming DPS requests and invokes callbacks on the `DataPlaneSdk` object.
+The `DataPlane.Sdk.Api` package adds web controllers to the app that handle incoming DPS requests and invokes callbacks on the `DataPlaneSdk` object.

 A very bare-bones new `webapi` project would look like this (top-level statements, no `Program` class):